Qiheena/Music-bot/README.md

 <br />

-> Note: We no longer support YouTube and Spotify due to their Terms of Service.
-We have a TypeScript rewrite planned that will focus heavily on local media libraries and playlists.
-Please don't create support inquiries for YouTube and Spotify streaming.
+> Note: YouTube support has been re-enabled via the PlayDL extractor with intelligent search ranking for accurate song results.
+Spotify is not supported due to Terms of Service restrictions.
+For the best experience, use YouTube search by song name or direct links from supported platforms.

 <h2 id="features">🤩 Features (non-exhaustive)</h2>